Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Fundamental groups of fractional Brauer graphs of type MS

 "$\Leftarrow$" Suppose that $A_E$ is not representation-finite, then $A_E$ has a band.
 Since $A_E$ is not a Nakayama algebra, there exists some $e\in E$ with $d(e)>1$.
-According to Lemma \ref{two-numbers-of-bands-are-equal}, $E$ has a band $l$, which corresponds to a closed walk $w$ of $E$ of the form
+According to the proof of Lemma \ref{two-numbers-of-bands-are-equal}, $E$ has a band $l$, which corresponds to a closed walk $w$ of $E$ of the form

 where $e_0=e_{2k}$ and $0<i_{j}<d(e_{j-1})$ for $1\leq j\leq 2k$.
 Using $w$ we obtain a special walk